 Edge High School - Himmel Park

-- Edge High School - Himmel Park's student population of 154 students has stayed relatively flat over five school years.
+Edge High School - Himmel Park's student population of 154 students has declined by 13% over five school years.

 |School Type||Alternative school / Charter School|

 |Grades Offered||Grades 9-12|

 |Total Students||154 students|